AlbertoSHP/windbnb_devchallenges/README.md

 This is my first project from devchallenge.io platform and I've been more comfortable than expected.

-I focused on match the design as much as possible with not too many details, transitions and so on, but I'd like to improve it in that way.
+I focused on match the design as much as possible with not too many details, transitions and so on, but I'd like to improve it in that way someday.

-I took me a bit of effort to achieve a full responsive design :)
+It took me a bit of effort to achieve a full responsive design :)

 The demo is fully working but since there is no design to remove the filters I didn't apply any workaround, but any help is welcome!